productml/blurr/README.md

 # Use Blurr

-We interact with Blurr using a Command Line Interface (CLI).
-Blurr is installed via pip:
+One way to interact with Blurr is by using a Command Line Interface (CLI).
+The CLI is used to run blurr locally and is a great way of validating and testing the DTCs before deploying them in production.

 `$ pip install blurr`